Netflix’s Ted Bundy Film Isn’t On The U.K. Platform & Subscribers Are Baffled

-Netflix dropped the highly anticipated Ted Bundy biopic starring Zac Efron on Friday titled Extremely Wicked, Shockingly Evil and Vile.
-While many have already had time to watch the film, Netflix subscribers in the U.K. are currently scratching their heads as the movie never hit the streaming platform.
+On Friday, Netflix released Extremely Wicked, Shockingly Evil and Vile, the highly anticipated Ted Bundy biopic starring Zac Efron.
+While many have already had time to watch the film, Netflix subscribers in the U.K. are currently scratching their heads, as the movie hasn’t hit the streaming platform for them.

-Efron took to social media yesterday to confirm the film had been released on the Netflix platform while gushing about how “proud” of the movie he was.
+Efron took to Twitter yesterday to confirm the film had been released on Netflix and gushed about how “proud” of the movie he was.

-Netflix subscribers all around the world wasted no time taking to the streaming platform to search “Extremely Wicked,” so they could find the movie.
-It didn’t take long for subscribers in the U.K. to realize the search only pulled up the recent limited documentary series titled The Ted Bundy Tapes, but not the movie.
+Netflix subscribers all around the world wasted no time taking to the streaming platform so they could find the movie for themselves.
+However, it didn’t take long for subscribers in the U.K. to realize that searching “Extremely Wicked” only pulled up the recently-released documentary series titled The Ted Bundy Tapes.

-Upon alternative keywords and deeper searches, it was discovered that Extremely Wicked, Shockingly Evil and Vile was never added to the U.K. streaming library.
+After trying alternative keywords and broader searches, subscribers discovered that Extremely Wicked, Shockingly Evil and Vile was never added to the U.K. streaming library.

-This left Netflix users in the U.K. baffled and frustrated as they wanted to tune in to watch the Ted Bundy film the rest of the world was talking about.
+This left Netflix users in the U.K. baffled and frustrated, as they wanted to watch the Ted Bundy film that the rest of the world was talking about.

-Many Netflix subscribers quickly took to social media platforms such as Twitter to call attention to the missing film with the hopes of learning why they were unable to access the Netflix Original.
+Many Netflix subscribers quickly took to social media platforms such as Twitter to call attention to the missing film, with the hopes of learning why they were unable to access the Netflix Original.

 why is extremely wicked, shockingly evil and vile a netflix original everywhere except the uk pic.twitter.com/bfZSOnzYjO